 Like you, we want this process to be as smooth as possible.
 For a successful xeriscape project process, please keep the following things in mind.

 Items eligible for the rebate are:

-- drought tolerant/deer resistant plants (see Drought Tolerant Plant List)
+- drought tolerant/deer resistant plants (for suggestions, see Drought Tolerant Plant List)